salesmansergio/noc-kbu-project/noc_kbu/README.md

 ## Project Overview

 NOC KBU facilitates the migration of knowledge base articles from Intercom to Zendesk by:
-- Extracting articles via Intercom API
+- **Collection Discovery** - Exploring and listing available Intercom collections
+- **Smart Extraction** - Filtering articles by collection or extracting all articles
-- Evaluating content for duplicates and quality issues
+- **Content Analysis** - Evaluating content for duplicates and quality issues
-- Providing a local review workflow
+- **Review Workflow** - Local human review with interactive reports
-- Uploading approved articles to Zendesk
+- **Controlled Upload** - Transferring only approved articles to Zendesk

+### ✨ New Features

+- **🎯 Collection Filtering**: Target specific collections instead of processing all articles
+- **📚 Collection Discovery**: List and explore available collections before extraction
+- **🔍 Smart Matching**: Exact and partial collection name matching with helpful error handling
+- **⚡ Smart Processing**: Client-side filtering by collection reduces irrelevant content processing

 ## Architecture